RaminKav/LostInTime/README.md

 - `I` opens inventory
 - `L` spawns a slime enemy at (0,0,0) coords
 - `M` buffs item in slot 1
-- `P` generates and spawns a new dungeon dimension (might be broken)
+- `P` generates and spawns a new dungeon dimension